 Mr. Ben Carr

-Mr. Carr holds a Bachelors of Science in Mechanical Engineering Technology from Southern Polytechnic University.
+Mr. Carr holds a Bachelor of Science in Mechanical Engineering Technology from Southern Polytechnic University.
 Mr. Carr gained valuable real world experience while in college by working in Research and Development Laboratory that served the Nuclear industry for two years, and in the Energy Management industry for two additional years.
 Prior to joining North Cobb Christian, Mr. Carr spent six years working on many different engineering projects as a Technical Sales Representative for Swagelok.
 Mr. Carr has been teaching at NCCS since 2005 and has a passion for seeing students develop their God given talents in the fields of math, science and technology, so that the Gospel of Jesus Christ may be taken to the highest levels of the workplace and Academia.

 Mr. Carr is married to Cassie Carr, who has taught upper level math at NCCS since 1991.
 They have a daughter, Reagan, who is a graduate of NCCS.

 Course of Study:

 The highest level of Maths and Sciences offered at NCCS

 AP Computer Science